qdrant/landing_page/qdrant-landing/content/articles/vector-search-filtering.md

 ---
-title: "A Complete Guide to Filtering"
+title: "A Complete Guide to Filtering in Vector Search"
 short_description: "Merging different search methods to improve the search quality was never easier"
 description: "Learn everything about filtering in Qdrant.
 Discover key tricks and best practices to boost semantic search performance and reduce Qdrant's resource usage."
 preview_dir: /articles_data/vector-search-filtering/preview